MicrosoftDocs/fabric-docs/docs/get-started/direct-lake-overview.md

 Direct Lake semantic models only load data from OneLake as and when columns are queried for the first time.
 The process of loading data on-demand from OneLake is known as _transcoding_.

 When the semantic model receives a DAX (or Multidimensional Expressions—MDX) query, it first determines what columns are needed to produce a query result.
-Columns needed include any columns that are directly used by the query, and also columns required by relationships and measures.
-Typically, the number of columns needed to produce a query result is much smaller than the number of columns defined in the semantic model.
+Any column directly used by the query is needed, and also columns required by relationships and measures.
+Typically, the number of columns needed to produce a query result is significantly smaller than the number of columns defined in the semantic model.

-Once it's understood which columns are needed, the semantic model determines which columns are already in memory.
+Once it understands which columns are needed, the semantic model determines which columns are already in memory.
 If any columns needed for the query aren't in memory, the semantic model loads all data for those columns from OneLake.
-Loading column data is typically a very fast operation, however it can depend on factors such as the cardinality of data stored in the columns.
+Loading column data is typically a fast operation, however it can depend on factors such as the cardinality of data stored in the columns.

 Columns loaded into memory are then _resident_ in memory.
 Future queries that involve only resident columns don't need to load any more columns into memory.

 A column remains resident until there's reason for it to be removed (evicted) from memory.
 Reasons that columns might get removed include:

-- The model or table has been refreshed (see [Framing](#framing) in the next section).
+- The model or table was refreshed (see [Framing](#framing) in the next section).
-- No query has used the column for some time.
+- No query used the column for some time.
 - Other memory management reasons, including memory pressure in the capacity due to other, concurrent operations.

 Your choice of Fabric SKU determines the maximum available memory for each Direct Lake semantic model on the capacity.
 For more information about resource guardrails and maximum memory limits, see [Fabric capacity guardrails and limitations](/power-bi/enterprise/service-premium-what-is#capacities-and-skus) later in this article.

 ### Framing

 _Framing_ provides model owners with point-in-time control over what data is loaded into the semantic model.
-Framing is a Direct Lake operation that's triggered by a refresh of a semantic model, and in most cases takes only a few seconds to complete.
+Framing is a Direct Lake operation triggered by a refresh of a semantic model, and in most cases takes only a few seconds to complete.
 That's because it's a low-cost operation where the semantic model analyzes the metadata of the latest version of the Delta Lake tables and is updated to reference the latest Parquet files in OneLake.

 When framing occurs, resident columns might be evicted from memory and the point in time of the refresh becomes the new baseline for all future transcoding events.
 From this point, Direct Lake queries only consider data in the Delta tables as of the time of the most recent framing operation.
 For that reason, Direct Lake tables are queried to return data based on the state of the Delta table _at the point of the most recent framing operation_.
 That time isn't necessarily the latest state of the Delta tables.